-Whether we like to talk about it or not, mothers and fathers oftentimes face different challenges and issues within child custody cases.
+Whether we like to talk about it or not, mothers and fathers often face different challenges and issues within child custody cases.
 The Texas family code indeed states that judges cannot determine if she's related to children based on the gender of either parent.
 However, it remains the case that men in women In the family typically fulfilled different rules.
-It is fair to say many if not most mothers may have similar issues to concern themselves within family law cases compared to fathers.
-While it's true that many of the issues we will discuss today also apply to fathers, I think it is important to note that women often find themselves in a divorce or child custody case with greater day-to-day responsibility for their children.
+It is fair to say that many mothers may have similar issues to concern themselves within family law cases compared to fathers.
+While it's true that many of the problems we will discuss Today also apply to fathers, I think it is important to note that women often find themselves in a divorce or child custody case with greater day-to-day responsibility for their children.
 For that reason, I wanted to emphasize their role in child custody cases.

-The most important reason why mothers are often named as the primary conservator of their children after a divorce or child custody case is that they are typically the parent who cares for their children consistently.
+The most critical reason mothers are often named the primary conservator of their children after a divorce or child custody case is that they are typically the parent who consistently cares for their children.
 That's not to say that you, as a father, are not involved in the day-to-day lives of your children.
 What it does mean is that men typically work more and earn more money than women.
 This is true despite women having made gains in the workplace over the past generation.
 On the whole, if you had to guess which parents will be at home with the kids after school, it is likely to be the mother in Alpha father.

 Child support payments, and the right to receive child support payments, are part and parcel of being named the primary conservator of children.
-If you are named the primary conservative are children, you will also have the right to receive child support on behalf of your kids.
-Again, this has little to do with who is the mother and who is the father but more to do with which parent has fulfilled the different responsibilities in the home over time.
+If you are called the primary conservative are children, you will also have the right to receive child support on behalf of your kids.
+Again, this has little to do with who the mother and father are but more to do with which parent has fulfilled the different responsibilities in the home over time.

 Discussing mother's issues in Texas family law cases (without generalizing)

-With that said, I would like to share with you some issues regarding divorce and child custody cases that mothers tend to face with some regularity.
-Obviously, I would not write this blog post if I did not generalize at least a little bit.
-However, I think that many of your mothers who are reading this blog post will get something practical out of the writing In this blog post.
+With that said, I would like to share some issues regarding divorce and child custody cases that mothers tend to face with some regularity.
+I would not write this blog post if I did not generalize at least a little bit.
+However, I think that many of your mothers who are reading this blog post will get Something practical out of the writing In this blog post.

-As I mentioned in the earlier section of today's blog post, I think this is because most mothers take on these responsibilities long before the family law cases are ever filed.
+As I mentioned in the earlier section of Today's blog post, I think most mothers take on these responsibilities long before the family law cases are ever filed.
 As a result, there are practical, emotional, familial, and other reasons why mothers seek to continue to be the primary concern for other kids.
-A judge will look to the history of the family and other circumstances when making determinations on primary conservatorships.
+A judge will look to the family's history and other circumstances when making determinations on primary conservatorships.
 However, what a judge ultimately will look at in your case is whether or not it is in your children's best interest that you be named their primary conservator.

 Joint Managing Conservatorships

-I would recommend speaking with your attorney early on to discuss the most important rights and duties that parents have about their children.
-Once you have determined those areas that will be in play during your case, you should determine what you think is in your children's best interest as far as you and your co-parent sharing those rights and duties.
-Your individual circumstances may lead you to believe that, for example, you should have the final say-so when it comes to any non-emergency medical procedures.
-It is better to arrive at this decision early in your case rather than scramble to develop a plan for negotiating in these areas during the case itself.
+I would recommend speaking with your attorney early on to discuss parents' most important rights and duties about their children.
+Once you have determined those areas that will be in play during your case, you should determine what you think is in your children's best interest as you and your co-parent share those rights and duties.
+Your circumstances may lead you to believe that, for example, you should have the final say-so when it comes to any non-emergency medical procedures.
+It is better to arrive at this decision early in your case rather than scramble to develop a plan for negotiating in these areas during the topic itself.

-The final issue that I wanted to discuss in today's blog post is that of child support.
-If you are named as the primary conservator of your children, one of the important rights you will have is to receive child support for your kids.
+The final issue that I wanted to discuss in Today's blog post is that of child support.
+If you are named the primary conservator of your children, one of the fundamental rights is receiving child support for your kids.
 Typically speaking, child support is received at the beginning of the month and is paid to you through the child support division of the attorney general's office.
-Payments are withheld from your co-parent’s paycheck and sent to the attorney general for dispersal to you.
+Payments are withheld from your co-parent's paycheck and sent to the attorney general for dispersal to you.

-If you are clear about what your needs are, honest with your spouse about what your expectations are, and communicate well with your attorney, the subject of child support does not have to be one that requires a great deal of argument during the course of your case.
+If you are clear about your needs, honest with your spouse about your expectations, and communicate well with your attorney, the subject of child support does not have to require a great deal of argument during your case.
 A key piece to this discussion can have an experienced family law attorney by your side to help guide you through these issues.